About Me

 3F91D9B7-4697-4E79-BD8C-3E889636118F.jpeg

-I am a Staff Scientist at the Carnegie Institution for Science Earth & Planets Laboratory.
+I am a Staff Scientist at the Carnegie Science Earth & Planets Laboratory.